willy3087/fastapi_mcp/README.md

 ## Installation

+You can install FastAPI-MCP directly from [PyPI](https://pypi.org/project/fastapi-mcp/):

 ```bash
 pip install fastapi-mcp
 ```

-For detailed installation instructions, see [INSTALL.md](INSTALL.md).
+For detailed installation instructions and alternative methods, see [INSTALL.md](INSTALL.md).

 ## Usage